 First the Cipressa, 5.5 kilometres at 4.1% and a steepest section of 9% a little over halfway up.
 A great place for a break away as there are just over 20 kilometres remaining at the summit.

-The Poggio is just 3.7 kilometres and averaging 3.7%, but after almost 300 kilometres of racing it takes a huge effort for the bigger riders to get over at the front.
+The Poggio is 3.7 kilometres long and the average gradient is 3.7%.
+Not very impressive, but after almost 300 kilometres of racing it takes a huge effort for the bigger riders to get over at the front.
 The slope peaks at 8% with 1 kilometre left to climb.
-The descent is spectacular with riders flying through the corners at high speeds.
-Good descenders could go on the attack and drop their rivals with their specialist skills.

-The last 2.35 kilometres are flat and perfect for any sprinter who is still in the mix.
+The last 2.35 kilometres of Milan-San Remo are flat and perfect for any sprinter who is still in the mix.

 Click on the images to zoom